 Adding Videos to Observations

 Videos let you capture movement, scope, sound, and narrated commentary that photos alone cannot convey.
-You can add videos to observations and subcategories alongside photos on both mobile and web.
+You can add videos to observations, subcategories, template questions, and required-note groups on both mobile and web — anywhere photos can be attached, except cover-page positions which remain photo-only.

 Before you begin

-- Your subscription tier includes a video storage allocation.
+• Your subscription tier includes a video storage allocation.
 If your storage is full, new uploads are blocked until you free space or upgrade.
+See Managing Your Subscription for tier details.

-- The first time you record video, the app asks for camera and microphone permission if it does not already have them.
+• The first time you record video, the app asks for camera and microphone permission if it does not already have them.
+Grant access so your recording can include picture and sound.

 Adding a video (mobile)

-- Library — opens a combined picker showing both photos and videos from your device.
+• Library — opens a combined picker showing both photos and videos from your device.
 Pick a video.
-If the clip exceeds 60 seconds, an alert prevents it from being added.
-Otherwise the edit modal opens so you can set a title, pick a thumbnail frame, and set trim markers.
+The edit modal opens so you can set a title, pick a thumbnail frame, and set trim markers.
+If the source clip is longer than 60 seconds, trim it to the supported length before saving; then the clip appears in the grid and upload proceeds.

-- Camera — opens the camera screen with a Photo / Video toggle.
+• Camera — opens the camera screen with a Photo / Video toggle.
 Switch to Video mode to record.
+See Recording a video below.

-- Once the video is in the media grid, it uses the local file for the thumbnail.
+4. Once the video is in the media grid, it uses the local file on the thumbnail.
 An upload progress percentage displays on the thumbnail.
 After upload, the server encodes the video into streaming-ready formats and the grid updates automatically when encoding completes.

 Adding a video (web)

-- After selecting or recording, the edit modal opens.
+3. After selecting or recording, the edit modal opens.
 You can enter a title, set trim points, and pick a thumbnail frame.
+If the source clip is longer than 60 seconds, set trim points so the portion you save is within the limit.
 On web, trimming produces a shortened file before upload.

 Recording a video (mobile)